 H: High-Mount Stop Light

 Open the trunk.
-From underneath the rear window deck, locate the two plastic pins that secures the high mount assembly.
+From underneath the rear window deck, locate the two plastic pins that secure the high mount assembly.
 Push these pins away from the metal deck frame and push up.
 Then, from inside the rear passenger compartment, pull out the high mount assembly.
 Pinch and pull on the male light plug, then twist off (counterclockwise) the light bulb socket.

 F and I: Tail Light and Back-Up Light

 Open the trunk and remove the plastic pins that hold the felt covering underneath the trunk.
-Only remove the pins that have a screw fitting for a philips head screw.
+Only remove the pins that have a screw fitting for a Phillips head screw.
 After you have unseated the screw, pull out the base of the pin.

 Pull down on the felt covering to expose the bulb connectors.
 Twist the connectors counterclockwise to expose the bulb.

 Open the trunk lid.
 Once the lid is open, you can remove the license plate bulb as shown in the pictures.

 L: Trunk/Cargo Area

 The pictures above show you how to pull the 194 bulb out of the trunk light receptacle.

 To replace one of the seven or so bulbs in the instrument cluster, you have to remove the instrument cluster itself from the dashboard, as shown in a separate article.